Alginate Impression and Diagnostic Study Model Techniques (AGD 250)

 Accumulation of dental data provides the foundation for comprehensive dental care.
 Alginate impressions and study models have been used in dentistry for years, primarily to aid in diagnosis and treatment planning.
 Alginates are elastometric by nature and offer duplicating properties necessary for obtaining an accurate impression.
-These impressions are poured up in gypsum to obtain models or casts.
+These impressions are poured up in gypsum (plaster and stone) to obtain models or casts.
 Study models are frequently used for presentation purposes and as a visual aid for patient education.
 These models provide excellent legal documentation and serve as one component of the permanent record of a patient’s oral condition.
 Study models also provide occlusal representation to identify Angle’s classification of (mal)occlusion, which defines the relationship of the maxillary and mandibular teeth in the sagittal plane.
 Additionally, they provide recognition of wear patterns, missing teeth, tooth malignment, arch width, arch length, drifting teeth, actual size reproductions of anatomical structures including tooth size, shape, positions, gingival margins, interdental papillae, and the freni.
 Alginate impressions and study models are a valuable adjunct in providing optimal patient care.

 Rita Johnson, COA, RDH, MA Bus, is a former treatment coordinator in a private orthodontic practice and a former professor at Middlesex Community College, where she received the Outstanding Faculty Recognition Award.
 Rita is also the recipient of the “Volunteer Contributions for Auxiliaries” award, given by the Massachusetts Dental Society.
 Rita worked at Brontes Technologies, where she was involved in the research and development of digital orthodontics.
 She is currently employed by 3M Oral Care Solutions Division, where she serves as Digital Practice Specialist.
 Rita has written RDH curriculum, authored articles, patented orthodontic products, and has vast experience in the area of practice management.